PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState.
 A lowerer-level fixture covers unchanged, rewrite, and prune-only outcomes, so the optimized guard preserves the previously unreported cleanup mutation rather than treating a zero rewrite count as a no-op.

+The shared recovery-invocation utility validates pass IDs and runs callbacks in order but currently discards every callback result.
+This prevents the terminal SE/FC/Gather wrapper from exposing its two already-complete runner dictionaries to the lowerer.
+Strict expected-failure contracts now require the generic utility and this specific wrapper to return ordered result tuples without changing callback order, arguments, shared state scope, diagnostics, or exception timing.
+Production remains unchanged at this characterization checkpoint.